visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Transform_operator.rst

 You can use the Transform operator to rotate plots around an arbitrary axis in 3D and around the Z-axis in 2D.
-To apply the rotation component of the Transform operator, be sure to check the **Rotate** check box in the **Transform operator attributes window** (:numref:`Figure %s <transformwindow>`).
+To apply the rotation component of the Transform operator, be sure to check the **Rotate** check box in the **Transform attributes window** (:numref:`Figure %s <transformwindow>`).
 An origin and normal are needed to specify the axis of rotation.
 The origin serves as a reference point for the object being rotated.
 The axis of rotation is a 3D vector that, along with the origin, determines the 3D axis that will serve as the axis of rotation.
 You must supply an origin and an axis vector to specify an axis of rotation.
 To change the origin, type a new 3D vector into the top **Origin** text field.
 To change the 3D axis, type a new 3D vector into the **Axis** text field.
 Both the origin and the axis are represented by three space-separated floating point numbers.

 .. _transformwindow:

 .. figure:: images/transformwindow.png

-   Transform operator attributes window
+   Transform attributes window

 When applying the Transform operator to plots, you probably want to make the origin the same as the center of the plot extents which can be found by looking